PostgREST/postgrest-docs/docs/references/api/resource_embedding.rst

     sound TEXT
   );

-- The foreign key is a primary key.
+- When the foreign key is a primary key.

 .. code-block:: postgresql